Agniprobho/computational-geometry/README.md

 # computational-geometry
  Functions in C++ for computational geometry.
-For bookkeeping purposes.
+For record keeping purposes.
 If used, please reference.